sawfan/libswisseph-sys_rs/README.md

 Rust system wrapper for the swisseph C library

+## Usage

+By default, the main pub export will be the raw bindgen generated files.
+These bindings require the user to know what types the functions expect as many of the functions take pointers to arrays of varying sizes.

+`use libswisseph_sys::*;`

+### TODO: in progress

+Also included is a tuple_result mod that provides functions where all the return data is created and returned from the function itself.
+Error codes are also checked and the entire calculation is wrapped in a Result type so rust users can do a standard check for Ok or Err.

+`use libswisseph_sys::tuple_result::*;`

 ## Ephemeris files

 Ephemeris files are excluded from this crate so that it fits on crates.io.